humanmade/h2/README.md

 npm start
 ```

 H2 uses [react-wp-scripts](https://github.com/humanmade/react-wp-scripts) to integrate with Webpack's development server.
-This means that H2 will try to load files from localhost if `SCRIPT_DEBUG` is `true`, and will white-screen if that server is not running.
-If you see a white screen after activating H2, check to make sure `SCRIPT_DEBUG` is defined (to use the hot-reloading dev server), or run `npm run build` to generate the production-ready static file bundle.
+This means that H2 will try to load files from localhost if `WP_DEBUG` is `true`, and will white-screen if that server is not running and a production build is not present.
+If you see a white screen after activating H2, check to make sure `WP_DEBUG` is defined (to use the hot-reloading dev server), or run `npm run build` to generate a production-ready static file bundle.

 ### Production Setup